WHAT IS A “BLOWOUT” FRACTURE?

 Due to more stretchiness in their bones, children are at risk for a special type of orbital fracture called a “trapdoor” or “white-eye fracture”.
 In this type of fracture, a flap of bone is created by the trauma.
 Increased pressure then pushes soft tissue like muscle through the opening and then the flap of bone snaps closed.
 Tissue caught in the fracture instantly loses its blood supply and severely limits movement of the eye, resulting in nausea and vomiting.

 Fig. 2: Bruising around the eye is a common symptom of a blowout fracture.
 Notice also that the right eye does not seem to move upward like the left eye.

-Thin cut computed tomography (CT) scans of the orbit are used to make the diagnosis [See figure 3].
+Thin cut computed tomography (CT) scans of the orbit are used to help make the diagnosis [See figure 3].
 In cases where radiation exposure is a major concern, magnetic resonance imaging (MRI) may be used.

 Fig. 3: Computed tomography (CT) Scan with a fracture shown by the arrowhead.

 - size (big or small)

 - tissue/muscle entrapped in fracture, “trapdoor fracture”